How the Rainsaver Fits Any Size Shed

 6×4 Wooden Shed with Halls Rainsaver Gutter Kit installed

-Remove the Rainsaver kit from the frustration-free packaging.
-The package contains, all in black colour:
+Remove the Rainsaver kit from the frustration-free packaging (this will probably take you longer than the fitting!).
+The standard 6ft package contains, all in black colour:

 1 x 1.7m (5′ 6″) length of 75mm gutteringContents of Rainsaver Gutter Kit for Sheds